-Significant VFM risks Work performed Why is this a risk?
-3. Procurement We identified management override of controls as a significant audit risk (see page 8).
+We identified management override of controls as a significant audit risk.
 Linked to this risk is the resulting impact on the Authority's procurement process.
 Non-pay expenditure was approximately £11.5 million (37% of total cost of services expenditure) in 2015/16.
 Discussions with NBC's internal auditors (PwC and LGSS Internal Audit) have highlighted that this is an area which has not been assessed in the last few years, which gives rise to a significant VFM risk.
-This is also linked to ou prior year recommendations (see our ISA 260 reports in 2014/15 and 2015/16) where we recommended that the internal audit of key operational areas should be better coordinated between NBC's two internal audit providers.
-Summary of our work As part of our work we gained an understanding of controls over procurement and look at how contracts are monitored throughout the year.
+This is also linked to our prior year recommendations (see our ISA 260 reports in 2014/15 and 2015/16) where we recommended that the internal audit of key operational areas should be better coordinated between NBC's two internal audit providers.

+As part of our work we gained an understanding of controls over procurement and looked at how contracts are monitored throughout the year.

 During the year a new version of contract procedure rules were drafted but at the time of our review this was still awaiting authorisation from the Borough secretary prior to full Council approval.

 The Authority awarded four new contracts during the 2016/17 financial year and we reviewed how these had been procured and been awarded against the procurement policy and best practice guide.
 We found no issues to report back.

 As noted elsewhere in this report, during the course of the audit we received information relating to the governance of a major capital works project.
 We are currently conducting a separate review into this issue, as well as wider matters of overall governance, procurement and contract management at the Authority.
 We are liaising with the Authority to obtain all necessary evidence and information to support this work and once completed will report back to the Audit Committee the findings of our work, including recommendations arising from any weaknesses we identify in the design or operation of the appropriate governance and financial control frameworks.